majbc1999/2048/README.md

 ## Current bugs
 - [ ] if the move does nothing to the board, a new number should not be spawned
-- [ ] computer play works, it just doesn't show on panel
+- [x] computer play works, it just doesn't show on panel
+- [ ] compareOtherGame method on class Game